 The Lion’s Head Smoke and Brew Pub has just been listed as one of the eight best pubs in the province of British Columbia.
 Find out by who.

 The Kootenay Rock Climbing Festival returned to Castlegar September 21-22, 2019, and featured Canada's best rock climber Sonnie Trotter.
-This is the eighth year the Festival has been held at the Lion's Head Pub in Robson, which is only a few minutes away from the Castlegar's downtown core and it's renowned as the only restaurant [...]
+This is what he had to say about the city and the event.

 In this film we see many of the events and activities that are perfect for families to enjoy in the "endless summer" months in Castlegar, British Columbia.